HOW IT WORKS AGAINST ANTS

 HOW TO USE CINNAMON OIL FOR BLACK ANTS

 Step 1 - Before you wipe down the ants, first follow the ant trail and find out where they are coming from.
 This is usually from underneath baseboards, from behind kitchen cupboards, a window or door.
-Once you find the entry point spray a squirt of 100% cinnamon Oil at the entry point.
-Look for any cracks on the walls and spray these areas too.
+Once you find the entry point, dip a Q tip into 100% Cinnamon leaf Oil and draw a line.
 This will block more ants from coming in.
+If you are marking hardwood floors use diluted Cinnamon (1% with water) to prevent any staining.

 Step 3 - Vacuum the whole house.
 If you snack in your bed, home office desk and the computer keyboard or sofa, chances are there are food particles, which attract ants.
 Kitchen cupboards often have spilled food like syrup.
 Clean and vacuum these areas.
 A hand held mini vacuum is always useful.

 Step 4 - Spray the diluted cinnamon oil and wipe down with a wet micro fiber cloth all Kitchen cupboards, tables, counter tops, coffee tables or anywhere there has been food.
-This will eliminate any lingering food smells.
+This will eliminate any lingering food smells or ants.

 Spray and wipe down down your garbage can with diluted Cinnamon Oil.
 It get's rid of odors and prevents ants from climbing into your trash to look for food.
 You can also mark the perimeter of your trash can with a Q-tip dipped in 100% Cinnamon oil.